This Day In Music: November 13

 November 12 ~ Birthdays/All ~ November 14

-November 13, 1993 ~ Julia Carin Cavazos, commonly known as singer, pianist, guitarist, songwriter Julia Michaels, born in Davenport, Iowa, USA ~ As a solo artist, singer best known for her debut single, Issues, a top 20 hit in 2017.
+November 13, 1993 ~ Julia Carin Cavazos, commonly known as singer, pianist, guitarist Julia Michaels, born in Davenport, Iowa, USA ~ As a solo artist, singer best known for her debut single, Issues, a top 20 hit in 2017.
 Guested on JP Saxe's If The World Was Ending and Clean Bandit's I Miss You.
 As a songwriter wrote or co-wrote songs recorded by Selena Gomez, Demi Lovato, Fifth Harmony, Shawn Mendes, Britney Spears, Justin Bieber, Hailee Steinfeld, Gwen Stefani, and others

 November 13, 1990 ~ Jovan Campbell, commonly known as rapper Jibbs, born in St Louis, Missouri, USA ~ Known for his 2006 debut single Chain Hang Low and its follow-up King Kong featuring Chamillionaire, both taken of Jibbs' debut album Jibbs Featuring Jibbs.
 Other singles such as Go Too Far featuing Melody Thornton, Smile featuring Fabo, and later singles would fail to chart